Global envelope tests for spatial processes: The rank envelope test

 Note that for the rank envelope test there is no need to know or estimate the expectation of the function $T(r)$ under $H_0$.
 However, for visualization purposes, it often makes sense to plot the expectation $T_0(r)$ together with $T_1(r)$ and $(T^{(k_{\alpha})}_{\low}(r), T^{(k_{\alpha})}_{\upp}(r))$.

-{\em Remark 1.} For the test functions used in this study, pointwise ties usually appear only when an inappropriate interval $I$ is selected, e.g.,\ if the null model is the Gibbs hard core process and the interval $I$ selected starts below the hard core distance.
+{\em Remark 1.} For the test functions used in this study, pointwise ties usually appear only when an inappropriate interval $I$ is selected, e.g.,\ if the null model is the Gibbs hard core process and the lower bound of the interval $I$ selected is smaller than the hard core distance.

 {\em Remark 2.} The data function $T_1$ is included in the set of functions used to define the $k$-th lower and upper curves \eqref{kth_envelopes}, in which case the global envelope corresponds to the $p$-values, as explained above.
-In the conventional and refined envelope tests, the envelopes are only constructed from simulations \citep[see][]{Ripley1977, GrabarnikEtAl2011}.
+In the conventional and refined envelope tests, the envelopes are instead constructed from simulations only \citep[see][]{Ripley1977, GrabarnikEtAl2011}.
 The effect of the inclusion (or exclusion) of $T_1$ from $T_i$ when calculating the global envelope is obviously negligible when the number of simulations $s$ is large.